-Nurse Licensing and Licensing Info for Travel Nurses
+Nurse Licensing for Travel Nurses

 As a travel nurse, you’ll obtain many different state licenses throughout your career and have many questions on nurse licensing.
 Some states are much easier to get licensure in than others, so you’ll want to plan ahead for assignments.
 Talk with your recruiter to create a game plan of where and when you’ll want to travel to different states.